The Filmmaking Tripod to Beat in 2025.

 Sachler Flowtech75

 I think you can honestly get away with a good head and a mediocre set of sticks, but I was able to get an incredible deal on the Flowtech legs so I went for it.
 The legs are carbon fiber, though still much better feeling than the Blackmagic pocket cameras.
 They can definitely get scratched and dented, so you have to carefully maintain them if you want to preserve their condition.
 They are the perfect balance of lightweight and sturdy and should be up to the task for the heaviest rigs.
 What’s great about the sticks is that they are very compact especially with the magnets, which keep the legs together when traveling and is more appreciated than you’d initially imagine.
+However, they can be hard to open sometimes without the mid level spreader assistance.
 The feet are also super flexible held together by rubber, but are still reliably sturdy.
 They’re so easy to take off and put on and allow weird angles and positioning.
 The best feet of any tripod, Tarantino would be proud.

 Handle is super comfortable and necessary for adjusting height and transporting the tripod.
 The legs are everything you could dream of.